inno-devops-labs/S24-core-course-labs/app_python/CI.md

 **Description:** Automated tests are essential to verify the correctness of the codebase and catch potential issues early in the development process.

-**Implementation:** The CI workflow includes automated testing using pytest.
+**Implementation:** The CI workflow includes automated testing using `pytest`.
 Unit tests are executed on each push to the main branch within the `app_python/` directory.

 ### 2. Code Linting

 **Description:** Consistent code style and formatting improve readability, maintainability, and collaboration within the development team.

 **Implementation:** Code linting is performed using Flake8, a popular Python linting tool.
 It checks the code for adherence to coding standards and identifies style violations within the `app_python/` directory.